Minimal Session Types for the $\pi$-calculus (Extended Version)

 \subsubsection{MST-bisimila\-ri\-ty and Main Result}

 We introduce MST-bisimila\-ri\-ty (denoted $\mstb$), and discuss key differences with respect to characteristic bisimilarity.
-We let an action along a name $n$ to be mimicked by an action on a possibly indexed name $n_i$, for some $i$.
+One of the differences is that we let an action along a name $n$ to be mimicked by an action on a possibly indexed name $n_i$, for some $i$.

 \begin{definition}[Indexed name] Given a name $n$, we write $\iname{n}$ to either denote $n$ or any indexed name $n_i$, with $i > 0$. \end{definition}